mikefelder/intune-block-java/README.md

-# Complete Java Prevention Solution - Microsoft Security Stack
+# Complete Java Installation Prevention Solution - Microsoft Security Stack

-## Executive Summary
+## Summary
-This guide provides a comprehensive, real-time Java prevention solution using the full Microsoft security stack available to M365 organizations.
-The solution provides immediate blocking, automated remediation, and complete organizational protection.
+This guide provides a comprehensive, real-time solution that is built on the Microsoft security stack available to M365 organizations.
+The solution provides immediate blocking, automated remediation, and complete organizational protection - preventing users from installing specific applications or frameworks on Organization endpoints.

 ## Microsoft Security Components Used
 - **Microsoft Intune** - Device management and compliance